robzed/spectrum_basic_mandelbrot/README.md

 # Running the Fast version

 Load the file 'Mandelbrot_fast.tzx'.
 It is set to Auto-run.
+In the Fuse emulator you can do this with Open File menu item.
+(You could also type LOAD "" from either 128K or 48K basic once you've 'inserted the tape' (in Fuse via the Media->Tape->Open menu).
+Other Spectrum emulators work as well, of course :-)

 The fast version is always up to date - we create the slow Sinclair BASIC version after working on the fast version.

 # Compiling the Fast version

-This uses Boriel's ZXBasic compiler: https://zxbasic.readthedocs.io/en/latest/archive/  We suggest you get it from here to get the latest version - although you can install an older version using pip.
+The fast version uses Boriel's ZXBasic compiler: https://zxbasic.readthedocs.io/en/latest/archive/  We suggest you get it from here to get the latest version - although you can install an older version using pip.

 The command line we use to compile it to a tape file is:

     ../zxbasic/zxbc.py Mandelbrot_fast.bas  --tzx --BASIC --autorun --string-base=1 -O2 --strict-bool --strict

 ## Command Line Options